 Outdoor Sacred Spaces Mini Grants

-Recently the Archdiocese of Indianapolis Creation Care Ministry received grant money from the Catholic Climate Covenant to be used in the Archdiocese of Indianapolis to create new or update existing outdoor sacred spaces.
+The Archdiocese of Indianapolis Creation Care Ministry has received grant money from the Catholic Climate Covenant to be used in the Archdiocese of Indianapolis to create new or update existing outdoor sacred spaces.

 We are currently accepting project ideas for parishes and schools to use the money for outdoor sacred spaces such pollinator gardens, wildlife habitats, rain gardens, tree plantings, or community gardens.

 Please contact us if you are interested in becoming a beneficiary of this grant!
 We can provide resources or help you plan your outdoor sacred space.
 No project is too big or small!

 Related – If you have an existing outdoor sacred space (home or parish), please consider registering as a Saint Kateri Habitat!
 It is an easy application – we know there are many spaces out there in the Archdiocese that are not shown on the map. 🙂

 Victory Noll Sisters Small Grants Program

 Small grants to seed local Laudato Si’-inspired climate justice and sustainability projects across U.S. Catholic communities.
 They are designed to assist parishes, dioceses, schools, religious communities and other Catholic institutions in the United States to organize and mobilize the U.S. Catholic community to express their care for creation and take climate action.